harshakhmk/StackoverflowAutoSearchTool-/README.md

 ** 1 Users writes a python program whose filename is entered during main file execution  ** ** 2 if errors occur an automatic GET request is made to the Stackoverflow API finding the best  possible solutions for the given error **
-** 3 The program trys to find out best possible results by opening up the browser with the given links ** **  4 if there is no solution user is required to authenticte  before going to ask question various parameters are required from authentication **
+** 3 The program trys to find out best possible results by opening up the browser with the given links ** **  4 if there is no solution user is required to authenticte  before going to ask questionvarious parameters are required from authentication **

 ### Bonus Feature